joaquinlpereyra/twitterImgBot/README.md

 downloads new images to my PC from a multireddit every morning.
 Then, a silly one line bash command removes any image that is smaller than 50kb (to filter glitches and very small pictures).
-This twitter bot is set up on cron on my PC to execute every minute with a 1 percent execution chance.
+This twitter bot is set up on cron on my PC to execute every minute with a 1 percent execution chance set on the script's config file.